Helping you rise above.

 Gary is comfortable sitting with clients who are dealing with depression, anxiety, day-to-day and acute stress, grief and loss issues, and individuals dealing with LGBTQIA issues.
 Through his gentle guidance, he helps clients become healthier and ready to face challenges in the world.

 Ali Yalch, M.S., L.P.C.

-Ali is a licensed professional counselor who is also a certified school counselor for grades K-12.
+Ali is a licensed professional counselor who is trained in EMDR (Eye Movement Desensitization and Reprocessing) and is also a certified school counselor for grades K-12.
 Ali specializes in working with children and teens who are having a hard time dealing with and managing their emotions.
 Is your child or teen just not feeling like themselves?
 Are they acting out or withdrawing?
 Are they exhibiting anxiety and worry?
 Irritable mood or sadness?
 Ali can help them put their thoughts and feelings into words and build the skills necessary to navigate emotional health.
 She also works with the adult population to assist with managing a variety of mental health needs such as depression, anxiety and stress.

 Ali incorporates a non-judgmental approach in all therapeutic interactions and ensures that all clients feel comfortable and safe in every therapy session.
 She encourages all clients to be in control of their treatment while instilling a sense of empowerment so that each patient feels confident to learn and utilize skills on their own.